Skip to Content

 5. Learned Dog Behaviors

 For example, many dog owners will require a new puppy to always be in the same room as them so that he either doesn’t come to any harm or cause any trouble with his inquisitive puppy nature.
-The puppy will soon learn that he has to follow his owner, whether that be to the kitchen or even the bathroom!

-We have already learned that it’s in the German Shepherd’s genes to know where you are constantly, but making them follow you all of the time reinforces this behavior.
+We have already learned that it’s in the German Shepherd’s genes to know where you are constantly, but making them follow you all the time reinforces this behavior.

 Some owners are often to blame for the German Shepherd’s clingy behavior, especially if they constantly pet, kiss, cuddle, and praise their German Shepherd.
 This has the detrimental effect of making them even more clingy!